karanahuja5598/My-University/README.md

 University of Illinois School Notifier

+Note: The test descriptions can be found under test/integration.js

 ## Description

 Students often have to reach out to many different sources to get information about their assignments,